 Raj Reddy

 Raj Reddy is an Indian-American computer scientist and artificial intelligence pioneer known for continuous speech recognition, blackboard architectures, robotics, human-computer interaction, and institution-building at Carnegie Mellon University.
 He shared the 1994 ACM A.M.
-Turing Award with Edward Feigenbaum for work demonstrating the practical importance of large-scale AI systems.
+Turing Award with Edward Feigenbaum for demonstrating that large-scale AI systems could become practical infrastructure rather than only laboratory demonstrations.

 Snapshot